 The musicians of the CSO command a vast repertoire and annually perform more than 150 concerts, most at Symphony Center in Chicago, and, since 1936, at the Ravinia Festival in the summer.
 The CSO also tours nationally and internationally.
 Since its first tour to Canada in 1892, the Orchestra has performed in 29 countries on five continents on 62 international tours.

-Since 1916, recording has been significant in establishing the Orchestra’s international reputation, with recordings by the CSO earning a total of 62 Grammy awards from the National Academy of Recording Arts and Sciences.
+Since 1916, recording has been significant in establishing the Orchestra’s international reputation with recordings by the Chicago Symphony Orchestra and Chorus earning a total of 64 Grammy awards from the National Academy of Recording Academy.
 Its independent label, CSO Resound, was launched in 2007.
 The 2010 release of Verdi’s Messa da Requiem, with the CSO and Chicago Symphony Chorus conducted by Muti, was recognized with two Grammy awards.
 Listeners around the world can hear the CSO in weekly airings of the CSO Radio Broadcast Series, which is syndicated on the WFMT Radio Network and online at CSO.org/Radio.
-In addition, the CSO’s YouTube video of Beethoven’s Symphony No. 9, conducted by Muti, has received over 32 million views.
+In addition, the CSO’s YouTube video of Beethoven’s Symphony No. 9, conducted by Muti, has received over 40 million views.